 Along the way she received numerous journalism awards -- back as far as that tiny weekly newspaper in Penn Hills, PA., for editorial writing and feature writing, through to Cleveland, Ohio, where she was honored for feature writing.
 The Associated Press has awarded her more than a dozen journalism awards, in addition to state awards received in Pennsylvania and Ohio recognizing her writing.

-She won the 2016 Silver Medal in the Florida Author's and Publisher's President's Book Awards competition (adult e-book) for Broken Justice, Blind Love
+She won the 2016, 2017 and 2018 Silver Medal in the Florida Authors and Publishers President's Book Awards competition for Broken Justice, Blind Love, Off the Grid For Love and Loving Gia To Death.

 A Pittsburgh native, Rena now makes her home in Florida.